sumit16sharma/recipe-recommendation-system-frontend/README.md

 # Recipe Recommendation System Frontend

-This is the frontend component of the Recipe Recommendation System, built with React.
+This is the frontend application of the Recipe Recommendation System, built with React.

 ## Table of Contents